MicrosoftDocs/memdocs/memdocs/intune/user-help/set-up-mobile-threat-defense.md

 To resolve a threat and regain access to work apps, complete the following steps.

 1. Open the MTD app on your device.
-2. Open the threat details in the app and read through them.
+2. Open the threat details in the app.
 These details explain how the threat could affect your device if left unresolved, and how to resolve it.
 3. Make the required changes on your device.
 For example, you may need to uninstall an app that's not safe.
 4. Return to the MTD app and start a new scan.
 5. Repeat these steps until all threats are resolved.
 It can take a few minutes for your changes to sync with the MTD app.
 Once those changes sync, you can access your work apps again.

 ## Information your organization can see

 Your organization can't see any data, such as texts, emails, and pictures, in your personal apps.
-The MTD app reports information to your organization about work apps, including:
+The MTD app reports information to your organization about apps, including:

 * App name
 * App ID: The unique name that identifies the app in Google Play.